MansiBhatt12/Dagster-ABI-Fetcher-Csv-Writer/README.md

 Open your web browser and navigate to http://localhost:3000 to access the Dagster UI.

 Click on the Materialize in the Dagster UI and execute it.
-The pipeline will fetch data from the APIs, process it using pandas, and save it to a CSV file in you project directory.
+The pipeline will fetch data from the APIs, process it using pandas, and save it to a CSV file in your project directory.